+SCOTCAT Credits: 20 SCQF Level 11 Semester 2

+Academic year: 2018/9

-Experimental Economics xperimental Economics and Finance SCOTCAT Credits: 20 SCQF Level 11 Semester: 2 Planned timetable: To be arranged. will then review stylised fac economics and finance.
-The a useful dialogue between t as follows: experimental e theoretical models in the lal new venues for the develop s module will start by exposing students to the methodology of experimental economics and finance.
-It I then review stylised facts and recent developments of its use to address various research questions in phomics and finance.
-The rise of the use of experimental methods in economics and finance has created useful dialogue between theoretical and laboratory-based empirical work.
-Typically, this process occurs follows: experimental economists use human participants to test the behavioural implications of ecoretical models in the laboratory; the new empirical evidence collected in the laboratory then suggests w venues for the development of novel theoretical models.
+Planned timetable: To be arranged.

+This module will start by exposing students to the methodology of experimental economics and finance.
+It will then review stylised facts and recent developments of its use to address various research questions in economics and finance.
+The rise of the use of experimental methods in economics and finance has created a useful dialogue between theoretical and laboratory-based empirical work.
+Typically, this process occurs as follows: experimental economists use human participants to test the behavioural implications of theoretical models in the laboratory; the new empirical evidence collected in the laboratory then suggests new venues for the development of novel theoretical models.
 This cycle then repeats itself.
-In this module will sometimes consider such interplay between the development of theoretical models and the Programme module type: c in Economics, MS ic in Money, Bankin onomics, MSc in Pre-requisite(s): Admission to MSc Economics or a strong undergraduate training in microeconomics and relevant mathematical and statistical techniques.
-Learning and teaching methods and delivery: Weekly contact: 2 lectures, occasional tutorials.
-Assessment pattern: 3-hour Written Examination = 75%, Coursework (1,500-word Technical Essay) = 25% Module coordinator: Prof M Costa-Go omes
+In this module we will sometimes consider such interplay between the development of theoretical models and the collection of empirical evidence in the laboratory.

+Learning and teaching methods of delivery: Weekly contact: 2 lectures, occasional tutorials.
+Assessment pattern: 3-hour Written Examination = 75%, Coursework (1,500-word Technical Essay) = 25% Re-assessment pattern: 3-hour Written Examination = 100% Module coordinator: Prof M A d C Costa Gomes Module teaching staff: Prof Miguel Costa-Gomes